Click

 Serbia and Montenegro.

-After recent changes in the federal constitution which now has
+After recent changes in the federal constitution

 the Yugoslav president being elected at the general elections instead